pingcap/blog/securing-online-gaming-combine-chaos-engineering-with-devops-practices.md

 This is exactly how we avoid the worst-case scenario.
 Fault injection, in my opinion, is now a must-do in every technical team.
 In our early test cases, developers would bring down a node before launching a service to see if the primary node automatically switched to the secondary node and if disaster recovery worked.

 **But chaos engineering is more than fault injection.** It is a field that constantly drives new techniques, professional testing tools, and solid theories.
-That’s why we continue to explore it.
+That's why we continue to explore it.

 IEG officially launched its chaos engineering project over a year ago.
 We wanted to do this right the first time.
 The key is to select a chaos engineering tool that supports running experiments in the Kubernetes environment. **After a careful comparison, we believe [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) is our best option** because: